-The ASTM Standard for Phase I Environmental Site Assessments (E1527) is evaluated every eight years, and the most recent update was published this month.
+The ASTM Standard for Phase I Environmental Site Assessments (E1527) is evaluated every eight years.

 The Standard was updated with input from industry professionals, including AEI Consultants’ team members, with the goal of continuing to improve the standards that guide Phase I Environmental Site Assessment (ESA) reporting.

 There were many updates, but the most significant change relating to AEI’s work is the new standard for historical records review section.

 It has been restructured and updated to clarify that the E1527-21 Standard for Phase I ESAs requires additional historical research to include the subject property and the adjoining properties.

 - “The historical records review section has been restructured and updated to reflect good commercial and customary practice.
 The revisions clarify subject and adjoining property identification, use, and research objectives; and new parameters have been established for the use of standard historical sources.” – ASTM

 - Key terminology revisions: The terms “Recognized Environmental Condition” (REC); “Controlled Recognized Environmental Condition” (CREC); and “Historical Recognized Environmental Condition (HREC) have been strengthened to reduce misclassifications of known or likely hazardous material and petroleum product releases affecting subject properties.
 The revisions are further supported by a new appendix that provides guidance on the REC/HREC/CREC decision process, a flow chart, and representative examples of each.

 - New definitions: The terms “Property Use Limitation” (PUL); and “Significant data gap” have been formally defined to provide important clarification of existing concepts.

 - Detailed site reconnaissance requirements have been added to reinforce existing good commercial and customary practice.